tulir/shitlerd/README.md

   * Field `name` - The name of the chancellor to pick.
 * Type `discard` - Discard a card.
   * Field `index` - The index of the card (from the cards the server sent the client).
 * Type `vetorequest` - Request veto.
-There must be 5 facist cards on the table.
+There must be 5 fascist cards on the table.
 * Type `vetoaccept` - Accept veto request.
 The chancellor must have requested a veto first.
 * Type `investigate`, `execute`, `presidentselect` - Sent by the president when he/she performs a special action.
 The special action `peek` requires no answer.
   * Field `name` - The person the action is performed on.